breuerfelix/breuerfelix.github.io/_posts/22-06-22-kubernetes-webhooks.md

 go run main.go --cert-dir certs --key-name server.key --cert-name server.crt
 ```

-Now we need to tunnel the localhost server to the public. `ngrok` only tunnels tls traffic in their paid plan so I decided to use [localtunnel](https://github.com/localtunnel/localtunnel).
+Now we need to tunnel the localhost server to the public. `ngrok` only tunnels TLS traffic in their paid plan, so I decided to use [localtunnel](https://github.com/localtunnel/localtunnel).
 `localtunnel` tries to get the subdomain called `webhook-development` if it is available.
 If this is not the case, you have to substitute your subdomain in the `MutatingWebhookConfiguration`.

 ```bash
 npx localtunnel --port 9443 --local-https --local-ca certs/ca.crt --local-cert certs/server.crt --local-key certs/server.key --subdomain webhook-development
 ```

-Finally we can create a `MutatingWebhookConfiguration` for our development setup.
+Finally, we can create a `MutatingWebhookConfiguration` for our development setup.
 Don't forget to delete it after you are done.

 ```yaml
 ---